RoshniRanaDS27/SQL_alchemy_ClimateDatabase_Hawaii_APP/README.md

 # Holiday vacation in Honolulu, Hawaii
-# Climate Database
+# Climate Analysis API

 In this section,
 Have used Python and SQLAlchemy to do a basic climate analysis and data exploration of climate database.
 Specifically, have used SQLAlchemy ORM queries, Pandas, and Matplotlib.

+This project is a Flask application designed to serve as an API for climate analysis data derived from a SQLite database.
+The API provides several endpoints that allow users to retrieve precipitation, station, and temperature data, as well as perform basic statistical analysis based on user-defined start and end dates.
+The data used in this project comes from the "hawaii.sqlite" database, which contains climate data for various weather stations in Hawaii.
-After completting the initial analysis, have designed a Flask API based on the queries that was just developed.
+(After completting the initial analysis, have designed a Flask API based on the queries that was just developed.
-To do so, used the Flask to create routes.
+To do so, used the Flask to create routes. )

 # Background
 A long holiday vacation in Honolulu, Hawaii.